broomburgo/Narratore/Docs/RUNNING_THE_GAME.md

 ## `acknowledge(narration:)`

 This will be called each time a new narration step must be presented to the user.
-A `Player.Narration` value is passed in the function, with the following structure:
+A `Player.Narration` value is passed to the function, with the following structure:

 ```swift
 public enum Player<Game: Setting> {